 In the modern world you don’t just have your smartphone on you at all times – you have Google as your daily companion as well.
 Through its broad range of services and applications for mobile devices the search engine market leader has taken a firm grip of the mobile phone industry with the help of its many partners.
 Google offers more than just a mere mobile search, the company provides personal...

-If you want to search for something on the internet, you Google it.
+If you want to search for something on the Internet, you Google it.
 Google is the most popular choice for everyday searches amongst users worldwide.
-Over 83% of all searches by users in the UK are carried out on Google.
+About 94% of all searches by UK users are carried out on Google.
 But this Mountain View multinational is by no means the only search engine provider on the web.
-Here we’ll present to you a list of search engines that are notable alternatives to Google and can keep up with the industry giant.
+Here we present to you a list of search engines that are notable alternatives to Google and can keep up with the industry giant.

-- Google, Yahoo, and Bing dominate the market share
+- Google and Bing dominate the market share

 - Bing: The Microsoft product made in Google’s image